Ivan Lewis

 Ivan Lewis (born 4 March 1967) is a British politician who served as Member of Parliament (MP) for Bury South from 1997 to 2019, initially as a member of the Labour Party then as an independent from 2017.

-After serving in various ministerial positions, including Foreign Affairs, Global Development, Education and Health under Prime Ministers Tony Blair and Gordon Brown from 2001 to 2010, Lewis was Shadow Secretary of State for Culture, Media and Sport until October 2011, when he was appointed Shadow Secretary of State for International Development.
+After serving in various ministerial positions, including Foreign Affairs, International Development, Education and Health under Prime Ministers Tony Blair and Gordon Brown from 2001 to 2010, Lewis was Shadow Secretary of State for Culture, Media and Sport until October 2011, when he was appointed Shadow Secretary of State for International Development.
 In the October 2013 Shadow Cabinet reshuffle, he became Shadow Secretary of State for Northern Ireland.
-After Jeremy Corbyn's election as Labour leader in September 2015, Lewis was dismissed from the shadow cabinet.
+Following Jeremy Corbyn's election as Labour leader in September 2015, Lewis was dismissed from the shadow cabinet.

 Lewis was suspended from the Labour Party in November 2017 after sexual misconduct allegations.
-He subsequently resigned from the Labour Party in December 2018, citing his concerns about antisemitism in the party and the leadership of Jeremy Corbyn.
+He resigned from the Labour Party in December 2018, citing his concerns about antisemitism in the party and the leadership of Jeremy Corbyn.
 Lewis sat as an independent MP until the 2019 General Election, when he stood as an independent candidate in Bury South.
-During the campaign Lewis urged voters to support the Conservatives rather than himself when it became clear his candidature could allow Labour to win and inadvertently boost Corbyn's chances of becoming Prime Minister.
+During the campaign Lewis urged voters to support the Conservatives rather than himself when it became clear his candidature could allow Labour to win and inadvertently boost Corbyn's chances of becoming prime minister.